Rikyola7w7/playlists/README.md

 ## Usage

-(I know this is ugly, it is subject to change and will change)
+Run with a playlist file or a directory

 An example playlist file is given in the lists folder: "NCS.txt"

-windows: run `playlists.exe playlist_file`
+windows: run `playlists.exe playlist_file|directory`

 ### Dependencies
  - odin programming language: https://odin-lang.org/